shashank-sharma/100-days-of-code/log.md

 ### Day 19: January 21, 2017

 Today was my bad day as i rarely give any time for my programming.
 But still I managed to do some work in Freecodecamp by solving some algorithm problems.

+### Day 20: January 22, 2017

+Created python project fabot which helps you to access facebook through program rather than using browser.